 Despite the strides made, obstacles remain.
 Whether it’s importing raw materials or exporting finished products, the challenges are similar.

 Customs clearance has been a perennial headache for small businesses starting out.
-Usually because regulations vary significantly across markets.
-Customs administrations’ use of technology also varies widely, and manual systems and organisational challenges mean that the risk of mistakes remains high.
-Delays of shipments at customs is a very real concern for SMEs who do not necessarily have the expertise to handle them.
-Moreover, the FedEx Express research reveals that Asian SMEs are importing and exporting more than ever, so the risks and costs relating to customs are not surprisingly multiplied.
+Usually because regulations vary significantly across markets, and Customs Bureaus’ use of technology varies widely too.
+Manual systems and organizational challenges mean that the risk of errors is high.
+Delayed shipments at customs is a very real concern for SMEs who most times don’t know how to navigate the paperwork.

-Another issue SMEs have no control over is currency exchange.
+Then we come to currency exchange.
 Small businesses are especially vulnerable to global currency fluctuations caused by a host of geopolitical and macroeconomic factors.
-Currency weakness could lead to more overseas sales but could also mean more expensive raw materials or components imports.
+Currency weakness could lead to more overseas sales but can also mean more expensive raw materials imports.
 Despite growing productivity and efficiency, the inevitable time lag between the purchase of inputs and delivery of finished products creates additional currency risk.
-While there are ways to mitigate the effect of currency fluctuation on the bottom line, SMEs remain less able to deal with unstable market conditions than larger organisations, which can more effectively plan and thereby minimise their foreign exchange exposure.
+While there are ways to mitigate the effect of currency fluctuation on the bottom line, small businesses struggle more with unstable market conditions than larger organizations.

-For example, to help businesses cope with the customs paperwork required by different countries, meanwhile, FedEx® Global Trade Manager, a free online shipping assistant, enables SMEs to find the proper documents required for international shipping and estimate duties and taxes.
+One example: to help businesses cope with customs paperwork, FedEx offers up FedEx® Global Trade Manager, a free online shipping assistant.
+The tool helps SMEs find the correct documents required for international shipping and estimates duties and taxes.
 These documents can be saved online to be reused later, saving a lot of time.

-International trade spells opportunity for Asia’s SMEs, but the challenges are significant.
-Having the right product is not enough if it can’t be delivered at the right place – wherever in the world that might be – at the right time.
-While some factors like currencies can’t be controlled, SMEs should do all they can to address customs and logistics hurdles in partnership with a trusted logistics partner.
+International trade spells opportunity for Asia’s SMEs, but the challenges are real.
+Having the right product is not enough if it can’t be delivered on time – wherever in the world that might be.
+While factors like currency exchange rates can’t be controlled, SMEs can choose to work with a trusted logistics partner.
 That’s half the battle won and helps pave the way towards seamless customer experience and business profitability.

 “Global is the New Local: The Changing International Trade Patterns of Small Businesses in Asia Pacific”, a commissioned research study conducted by Harris Interactive on behalf of FedEx Express, July 2018.